avasdao/nexash/rest/slate/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the NexaShell API
 ---

 # Introduction

-Welcome to the Nexa Shell API You can use our API to access Nexa Shell API endpoints, which can get information on various coins, tokens, and assets in our database.
+Welcome to the NexaShell API You can use our API to access NexaShell API endpoints, which can get information on various coins, tokens, and assets in our database.

 We have language bindings in JavaScript, Python, PHP and Rust!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.